 - a.
-Increasing numbers of underprepared students, including older adults and minorities needing academic intervention and remediation, are expected. - b.
+Increasing numbers of under-prepared students, including older adults and minorities needing academic intervention and remediation, are expected. - b.
 Statewide and local initiatives will continue to focus on collaborative intervention to decrease the number of high school students entering college with developmental education needs.

 - c.
-Flexible educational models are regarded as the future of higher education; students will need an increasing variety of day/time/modality offerings. - d.
+Flexible educational models and accelerated pathways are regarded as the future of higher education; students will need an increasing variety of day/time/modality offerings to fit work schedules and promptly enter the workforce. - d.
 Colleges are adopting innovative career pathway initiatives to minimize time to completion and guide students through their academic programs. - e.
 As more students pursue online and flexible learning opportunities, Colleges must seek ways to increase student engagement.
 Research shows that student engagement is tied to desired educational outcomes such as increased learning, persistence in college, and graduation (Community College Survey of Student Engagement, 2021).